top of page

 I AM Bill

-An Act to Increase Access to Disposable Menstrual Products in Prisons, Homeless Shelters and Public Schools: H.2354/S.2730 (I AM bill).
-The I AM bill would provide access to free menstrual products to all menstruating individuals in schools, shelters & prisons.
+An Act to Increase Access to Disposable Menstrual Products in Prisons, Homeless Shelters and Public Schools: S.2491 and H.534 (I AM Bill).
+The I AM Bill would provide access to free menstrual products to all menstruating individuals in schools, shelters and incarcerated facilities.

 FINALSqLogo-1-768x392.png